nikitavoloboev/data/macOS/apps/tweetbot.md

 ![](https://i.imgur.com/uMoGfGx.png)

-I use Tweetbot only on macOS.
-On iOS, I use the official Twitter app.
+I now use the official Twitter app on iOS and Twitter web on macOS.

 ## Notes